Buffalo–Depew station: History

-By the late 1970s, the once-thriving Central Terminal had been cut back to only four daily trains, nowhere near enough to justify rehabilitating the 50-year-old terminal.
+By the late 1970s, the once-thriving Central Terminal had been cut back to only four daily trains, nowhere near enough to justify rehabilitating the then 50-year-old terminal.
 Amtrak decided to build a new station in Depew.
 Service began on October 28, 1979; hours after the last train pulled out of Central Terminal.
 The Empire State Express (now part of the Empire Service) and Niagara Rainbow were routed through the new station on the day it opened; previously, the only Buffalo stop for both trains had been Buffalo-Exchange Street.
 They were joined in 1981 by the Maple Leaf, which offered a one-seat ride from New York to Toronto.
 Previously, one train per day that connected with Via Rail Canada/Toronto, Hamilton and Buffalo Railway service to Toronto stopped at Exchange Street.

 The original building was a trailer which had previously served as the temporary station building in Dearborn, Michigan (Dearborn opened on October 1, 1979).
 The permanent building, which opened in 1980, was financed by the New York Department of Transportation.
 The station is near the site where in 1893, Empire State Express Locomotive #999 attained its alleged top speed of 112.5 mph, making it the fastest locomotive of its time.

 On September 23, 2014, a bison statue was dedicated on the lawn in front of the depot.
 It recalls two similar pieces that once occupied prominent spots inside Buffalo Central Terminal.
 Funding for the fiberglass statue was raised by railroad heritage and advocacy groups within the state.
 A new bison statue has also been placed in Buffalo Central Terminal by the Buffalo Central Terminal Restoration Corporation.